GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 This will generate a "c:\code\chromium_git\chromium\src\out\Debug_GN_x86\cef.sln" file that can be loaded in Visual Studio for debugging and compiling individual files.
 Replace “x86” with “x64” in this path to work with the 64-bit build instead of the 32-bit build.
 Always use Ninja to build the complete project.
 Repeat this step if you change the project configuration or add/remove files in the GN configuration (BUILD.gn file).

 8\.
 Create a Debug build of CEF/Chromium using Ninja.
-Replace “x86” with “x64” in the below example to generate a 64-bit build instead of a 32-bit build.
 Edit the CEF source code at "c:\code\chromium_git\chromium\src\cef" and repeat this step multiple times to perform incremental builds while developing.

 ```
 cd c:\code\chromium_git\chromium\src
 ninja -C out\Debug_GN_x86 cef
 ```

+Replace "Debug" with "Release" to generate a Release build instead of a Debug build.
+Replace “x86” with “x64” to generate a 64-bit build instead of a 32-bit build.

 9\.
 Run the resulting cefclient sample application.